-UK economy grew by 0.1 per cent in November
+UK economy grew in November despite recession predictions

 Analysts had predicted the economy would shrink by 0.3 per cent for November.

-ONS director of economic statistics Darren Morgan said pubs and bars were among strong performers as people flocked to watch World Cup games.
+ONS director of economic statistics, Darren Morgan, said pubs and bars were among the strong performers as people flocked to watch football World Cup games.

 “The economy grew a little in November, with increases in telecommunications and computer programming helping to push the economy forward,” Mr Morgan said.